MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add .env file in frontend repo & new instruction in README.md.
+* Add formatDate function to time stamp in post, comment & profile & ubuntu fonts.

 # Before to run this server